HankMcCoy/hankmccoy.github.io/_posts/2014-12-16-nerds-n-such.markdown

 The premise of a Nerds n' Such gathering is simple: assemble a group of people, grab some drinks and snacks, and go around in a circle having each attendee state a thing that they love and why they love it.
-The only hard and fast rule of Nerds n' Such is that no one present is allowed to make fun of or condemn someone for what they love or how they love it.
+The thing shared can be literally anything; a TV show, a book, a song, a place, a philosophy, etc. The only hard and fast rule of Nerds n' Such is that no one is allowed to make fun of or condemn someone for what they love or why they love it.
 Here are a few pieces of advice for hosting your own version of Nerds n' Such:

 ### Host it someplace quiet